 This disciplinary procedure follows the ACAS code of practice on Disciplinary and Grievance procedures (Updated March 2015).
-The code is issued under section 199 of the Trade Union and Labour Relations (consolidation) Act 1992.

 A failure to follow the code does not, in itself, make a person or organisation liable to proceedings.
 However, employment tribunals will take the Code into account when considering relevant cases.
 Tribunals will also be able to adjust any awards made in relevant cases by up to 25 per cent for unreasonable failure to comply with any provision of the code.
 This means that if the tribunal feels that an employer has unreasonably failed to follow the guidance set out in the Code they can increase any award they have made by up to 25 per cent.
 Conversely, if they feel an employee has unreasonably failed to follow the guidance set out in the Code they can reduce any award they have made by up to 25 per cent.